 To best understand what the Network layer does, consider what happens when you write a letter and use the postal service to send the letter.
-You put the letter in an envelope and write the destination address as well as your own address so that an undelivered letter can be returned back to you.
+You put the letter in an envelope and write the destination address as well as your own address so that an undelivered letter back to you.

-In network terms, this address is called a logical address and is unique in the network.
+In network terms, this address is a logical address and is unique in the network.
 Each host has a logical address.
-When the post office receives this letter. it has to ascertain the best path for this letter to reach the destination.
-Similarly, in a network, a router needs to determine the best path to a destination address.
-This is called path determination.
-Finally, the post office sends the letter out the best path and it moves from the post office to post office before finally being delivered to the destination address.
-Similarly, data is moved across network mainly by routers before being finally delivered to the destination.
+When the post office receives this letter. it has to find out the best path for this letter to reach the destination.
+Similarly, in a network, a router needs to decide the best path to a destination address.
+This path determination.
+Finally, the post office sends the letter out the best path and it moves from the post office to post office before finally delivered to the destination address.
+Similarly, data moved across network mainly by routers before being finally delivered to the destination.

-All these three functions – logical addressing, path determination and forwarding – are done at the Network Layer.
-Two types of protocols are used for these functions – routed protocols are used for logical addressing and forwarding while routing protocols are used for path determinations.
+All these three functions – logical addressing, path determination, and forwarding – done at the Network Layer.
+Two types of protocols used for these functions – routed protocols for logical addressing and forwarding while routing protocols for path determinations.
 There are many routed protocols and routing protocols available.
 Some of the common ones are discussed in great detail later in the book.
 Routers function in this layer.
 Remember that routers only care about the destination network.
 They do not care about the destination host itself.
 The task of delivery to the destination host lies on the Data Link Layer.

 Data Link Layer